About The Artist

 The trio was one of the first to appear on experimental TV on Channel 4, WBZ in Boston and always featured western and hillbilly music as it was called on those days.

 A young lady named Aileen MacPhee, who was born in Truro, Nova Scotia, came to WEEI in the early 1950's by way Massachusetts stations, WORC and WAAB and WJAR radio and TV in Providence, Rhode Island.
 Her family had moved to Shrewsbury, Massachusetts. near Worcester when she was about a year and half old.
 She and Al worked together on the Bean Town Variety Show on WEEI.
+The announcer was Carleton Dickerman while the master of ceremonies task was handled by Carl Moore.

 In the mid-1950's, Al moved to CKCW-TV in Moncton, New Brunswick in Canada and played a tape of Aileen singing and playing piano for staton's general manager.
 He liked what he heard and had Al bring Aileen to Canada.
 Here they worked together as Al and Aileen and on June 2, 1956 they were married in Maine as they wanted to be married in the United States.